ditulis/project_team_3/README.md

 - For the above-average nodes that are assigned the DIY treatment, they change to the professional treatment after the first failed treatment attempt.

 ## How to Run the Code:
-The code was created and edited on google colab, but it can also be ran in a jupyter kernal.
+The code was created and edited on google colab, but it can also be ran in a jupyter kernel.
+There are two files, [bedbug_model]() and [visualization_bedbug_model](), bedbug_model is the main model, where the simulation is executed, and visualisation_bedbug_model is where the network was visualized on a smaller scale for the presentation poster of this project.
 The output of the code was left in the notebook, but it can be cleared and ran again with different parameters if needed.
 The code is ran with different scenarios to which changes can be made.

 ## License:
 Released under [MIT License](https://github.com/ditulis/project_team_3/tree/main?tab=MIT-1-ov-file)